Maximinodotpy/articles/042 - Carousel Component with Svelte/_blog/article.md

 </style>
 ```

-So thats it, I hope you had a good time and that you learned something new!
-Svelte is really worth checking out and I hope you will give it a try.
-If you have any questions or suggestions feel free to [contact](https://maximmaeder.com/contact/) me.
+So that's it; I hope you had a good time and learned something new!
+Svelte is worth checking out, and I hope you will try it.
+If you have any questions or suggestions, feel free to [contact](https://maximmaeder.com/contact/) me.